 “Ehn, Bàámi kí lë sö?

-“My father, what did you say?”
+“Daddy, what did you say?”
 Adisa asked, as he looked at his father with anger.

 “Mo ní ko fi sílè.

-“I said you should leave him alone”.
+“I said you should leave him alone.”

 “Bàámi, ë jò ó, mo fé ba s’òrò”

-“My father, please I want to talk to him.”
-Ajoke said to her father.
+“My father, please I want to talk to him,” Ajoke said to her father.

 Ajoke’s father nodded to show affirmation and turned back.

 “You better know what you are doing.”
 Adisa advised Ajoke.
-“And as for you” – He said pointing towards the stranger – “I will still deal with you.”
+“And as for you,” he said pointing towards the stranger.
+“I will still deal with you.”

-Ajoke watched her brothers as they all filed back to the front of the hall; leaving her and the stranger alone.
-Her brothers however kept their eyes on them as they monitored their discussion from afar.
+Ajoke watched her brothers as they all filed back to the front of the hall, leaving her and the stranger alone.
+Her brothers, however, kept their eyes on them as they monitored their discussion from afar.
 As she turned to look at him, he knelt before her and tried to hold her hand.
-“Don’t touch me, Adejoro.”
-She said.
+“Don’t touch me, Adejoro,” she said.

 “Hear you out?
 What could you possibly have to say?
 Hmm….Adejoro.
 What?”